evaliu1/CarND-Term1-P2/README.md

 * Variables initialized with normal distribution (mean=0, std dev=0.1)
 * Biases initialized with zeros

-## 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
+## 4. Describe the approach taken for finding a solution

 My final model results were:
 * Train Set Accuracy = 0.996